Skip to Main Content Back to Top Let's Talk

 • The U.S. Census Bureau says that millennials were born between 1982 and 2000 and that there are 83.1 million millennials.
 That’s more than one quarter of the nation’s entire population.

 Either way, it’s clear that millennials are now the largest generation.
-Pew Research Center says that 35 percent percent of labor force participants are millennials.
+Pew Research Center says that 35 percent of labor force participants are millennials.

 Also, keep in mind that millennials are no longer children.
 The oldest millennials have already turned 40 in 2022, while the youngest millennials are around 26.
-They have education, work experience and real-life experience, and they expect to be listened to and respected.
+They have education, work experience and real-life experience and they expect to be listened to and respected.

 Diversity, Inclusion and Ethics